mozilla/dxr/docs/source/deployment.rst

 response to source tree changes.
 After an indexing run, the index has to be made available to the web servers.
 One approach is to share it on a common NFS volume (and use an atomic :command:`mv` to swap the new one into place).
-Alternatively, you can simply copy the index to the web server.
-(Of course, an atomic :command:`mv` remains advisable.)
+Alternatively, you can simply copy the index to the web server (in which case an atomic :command:`mv` remains advisable, of course).

 Serving Your Index